ignaciolinari/beyond-the-cutoff/README.md

 print(response["response"])
 ```

-The default configuration connects to the Ollama daemon at `http://localhost:11434` and queries `qwen2:0.5b-instruct-q4_0`.
-Override `configs/default.yaml` (or pass a custom config) to toggle providers, sampling parameters, or model tags—for example, swap in your fine-tuned checkpoint once it has been quantized and registered with Ollama.
+The default configuration connects to the Ollama daemon at `http://localhost:11434` and queries `qwen2-lora-science:latest`.
+Override `configs/default.yaml` (or pass a custom config such as the original baseline) to toggle providers, sampling parameters, or model tags.

 ## Pipeline Workflow

 - **Ingestion/indexing**: run `python scripts/ingest_and_index.py --config configs/default.yaml` to turn the downloaded PDFs into text chunks and rebuild the FAISS index under `data/external/index`.
 Each run refreshes `data/processed/manifest.json` and writes metadata catalog exports under `data/processed/metadata_catalog*` for downstream analysis/versioning.
 - **Offline tasks**: once the index exists, call `python scripts/generate_offline_dataset.py --config configs/default.yaml` so the `qwen2:1.5b-instruct-q4_0` generator can produce QA/summaries/citation tasks backed by those chunks.
 - **Fine-tuning**: take the resulting JSONL plus your assistant prompts into Colab/Kaggle, fine-tune `Qwen/Qwen2-0.5B-Instruct` with LoRA, export the adapter/full weights, and keep the safetensors checkpoints.
-- **Deployment**: convert that tuned checkpoint to GGUF (e.g., `llama.cpp convert` + `quantize`) and load it into Ollama; update `configs/default.yaml` with the new tag when ready, and pull the 1.5B/3B Qwen tags locally via `ollama pull`.
+- **Deployment**: convert that tuned checkpoint to GGUF (e.g., `llama.cpp convert` + `quantize`) and recreate the Ollama alias via `ollama create qwen2-lora-science -f ollama/Modelfile`; pull the 1.5B/3B Qwen tags locally via `ollama pull` for generation/judging.
 - **Evaluation**: reuse `python scripts/ingest_and_index.py` results plus the evaluation datasets with the 3B judge (`qwen2.5:3b-instruct-q4_K_M`) or a cloud grader by flipping the provider/model in the config.
 - **Verification**: after each stage, run `pytest tests/test_config.py` (and the broader suite once the pipeline is populated) to ensure the configuration and adapters remain wired correctly.